There are various levels of police profiling—some legal, some not.

 This would require reviewing an officer’s arrest record and showing that they have a history of targeting a particular type of defendant.

 To get assistance with your police profiling case, whether related to a traffic violation or serious criminal charges, you need an attorney with experience.
-The Law Office of John C. Fitzpatrick, P.C. can help.
+The Law Firm of John C. Fitzpatrick, P.C. can help.